-The research group is mainly devoted, from a predominantly legal and economic perspective, to carry our research projects on the constitutional dimension of Social Europe, free movement of persons in the European Union, social inclusion policies (especially towards immigrants and third-country-nationals), labour markets and collective bargaining systems, the transformation and structural re-calibration of labour law regimes and social protection systems in Europe from a comparative point of view.
+This research group is committed to carrying out research projects, from a predominantly legal and economic perspective, on: the constitutional dimension of Social Europe; free movement of persons in the European Union; social inclusion policies (especially towards immigrants and third-country-nationals); labour markets and collective bargaining systems; the transformation and structural re-calibration of labour law regimes; and social protection systems in Europe from a comparative point of view.

 Associate Professor, Political Economy.
 Read more